 This is what I love to use on my hair when I wear it wavy or curly.
 Instead of smoothing through a balm when dry.
 It’s a really quick way to spritz on a bit of shine.
 Probably loaded with silicone, so I don’t use it before styling (wouldn’t want to melt that stuff into my hair!) but it’s great for hiding any frizzy flyaways before you step out the door.

 I still miss the old version of this (in the glass pot?), it had a fantastic scent, which this doesn’t really.
 Shame.

 Chill – Ed Lush oil/serum* (gifted to review) £14.99

-Chill kindly sent me this to review.
-Is it an oil, is it a serum?
+is it an oil, is it a serum?
 Well, even they don’t know!

 I would definitely place it at more the serum-end of the spectrum.
 It has Camellia leaf oil a fair way down in the ingredients list, but basically this is a whole load of silicones and mineral oil.
 It smells incredibly sweet, which I’m not a fan of in a styling/finishing product, but it does work well just on the ends of the hair, if you have split ends or frizz.
 I found it way too silicone heavy to use on the rest of my locks, so use very, very sparingly!

 Personally, I wouldn’t purchase this as at £14.99, I feel it’s expensive for what it is.

 I appreciate that most of my recommendations fall into the mid-high price range, but I find them reasonable value for money, as they last longer (and perform better, generally) than many of the chemist/drugstore brands – less product is usually needed to get the results intended.